Stacey Abrams wins Democratic primary in Georgia. She could become the nation's first black woman governor.

 Washington (CNN)Stacey Abrams will win the Democratic primary in Georgia's gubernatorial race Tuesday, CNN projects, becoming the first black woman in the nation to hold a major party's nomination for governor.

-If she wins in November, she will become the nation's first black female governor.
+If she wins in November, she will become the country's first black female governor.

 The former state House minority leader defeated former state Rep. Stacey Evans, who ran a campaign that tried to appeal to moderates and independent voters.